Titletown District

-History
+Development

+Phase 1

 The Packers announced the project in August 2015, describing Titletown as "one of the most aggressive real estate developments in all of professional sports" and projecting that the first phase of construction would be complete by the beginning of the 2017 NFL season.
 Before the construction project broke ground, the Packers indicated that they were already looking at expanding the project to include more townhouses.
 Local businesses expressed cautious optimism about the potential economic impact of the new development on businesses in the rest of Green Bay.
 The hotel and sports medicine clinic opened in the summer of 2017, while a seasonal skating rink and the Ariens Hill tubing run opened in November of that year.

+Phase 2

 Plans for Phase 2 were announced by the Packers on October 3, 2018.
-The plan will add the residential and office elements to the project including up to 150 apartment building units, 70-90 townhomes available for ownership and 130,000SF of mixed-use office space above retail and restaurant space in a four to five story building.
+The plan will add the residential and office elements to the project including up to 150 apartment building units, 70–90 townhomes available for ownership and 130,000 square feet of mixed-use office space above retail and restaurant space in a four- to five-story building.
 The Ashwaubenon village board unanimously approved the plan on December 18, 2018.
-Construction will begin in the spring of 2019, and by the summer of 2020, the office building and some of the first residences are expected to be finished.
+Construction began in 2019.
 Residential developers are Titletown Development in conjunction with GK Titletown Developers, LLC.
 The apartment unit developers are NBBJ with Humphreys and Partners Architects serving as architect of record.
 The townhome architects are KTGY Architecture + Planning.
 Commercial Horizons will design the office building with architecture firm Performa, Inc.

+Future

+The Titletown District includes numerous sites identified for future development.

+Public amenities

+The public portion of the Titletown District, which includes a 14-acre park, is open all year.

+Tenants

+As of July 2025, Titletown includes the following tenants: